edelgrace/edelgrace.me/content/blog/2016-03-05-blogilates-beginners-workout-calendar-2-0-day-17.md

 ### Video 3: Muffin top Massacre

 With "massacre" in the title, I really was expecting worse.
 But I didn't get it!
 Which was surprising.
-For some reason I wondered why a lot of these moves were targeted to muffin tops&#8230; I don't even know if I have muffin tops.
+For some reason I wondered why a lot of these moves were targeted to muffin tops...
+I don't even know if I have muffin tops.

 <div class="flex-video">
 </div>